From this combined report you are given a credit score from 300 – 900, and this score represents your creditworthiness when you apply for credit.

-How timely you pay your bills is the biggest factor that affect your credit score.
-The number of late payments on your credit facilities are all recorded on your credit report.
+How timely you pay your bills is the biggest factor that affects your credit score.
+The number of late payments on your credit facilities is all recorded on your credit report.
 Make sure you pay at least your minimum monthly payments.

 2. Utilization (30%)

 Utilization is how much your credit balance is relative to your credit limit.
 For example, if you have a $1000.00 credit card and you owe $900.00, you are at 90% utilization.
 This high utilization would have a negative effect on your credit.
 Ideally, you want to be below 50%.
 If you have other credit facilities, you would be better off spreading the balance between them.